-The world of motion graphics is vast to say the least.
+The world of motion graphics is vast, to say the least.
 Artists and studios around the world are turning out great work each week.
-There are several sites dedicated to showcasing motion graphics and we covered a few of them here.
+There are several sites dedicated to showcasing motion graphics.

 Because of this, there are several great channels on Vimeo dedicated to just curating great motion graphics content.
 Some are more general motion graphics channels and some are very specific, highlighting things like demo reels.

 Here are some of the channels you should follow on Vimeo to feed your mo-graph addiction.

 The Purely Motion Graphics channel is one of the most followed on Vimeo dedicated to the art of motion graphics.
 With a 7 year history, this channel has racked up nearly 20,000 followers.

 Moderator Juztn doesn’t overload the channel with videos.
 Instead, he posts a more limited amount of videos for general inspiration.
 Over the 7 years of the channel, he’s added around 430 videos covering a wide range of styles and a good overview of the landscape of design over the past 7 years.